-Here you’ve got a face fabric, waterproof membrane and a print on the inside (that’s the half layer) to protect the membrane.
+These fabrics are similar to two layer fabrics but they have a protective print on the inside (that’s the half layer) to protect the membrane.
 Sometimes this print contains carbon or silica, which makes it feel more comfortable next to your skin.
 2.5 layer fabrics usually very lightweight and highly packable.

 8,000 is suitable for sedentary activities

-10,000 – 15,000 is breathable enough for most activities where you’d expect to sweat a bit, say hillwalking.
+10,000 – 15,000 is breathable enough for most activities where you’d expect to sweat a bit – e.g. hillwalking.

 20,000 is excellent for intense activities when you’ll really be pushing yourself.

 MVTR is a tricky measurement: there are multiple methods for testing it and each method favours different fabrics.
-Manufacturers usually just quote the most flattering results for their garments, which can make comparing difficult.
+Manufacturers usually just quote the most flattering results for their garments, which can make comparisons difficult.